Jgprogrammingbrain/Jgprogrammingbrain/README.md

 **My contribution:**
 - Acted as product manager, determining all functional requirements and designing preliminary mock-ups
-- Built the analytics dashboard (driver and operator views), integrating LTA's DataMall API to display real-time Singapore parking data on an interactive city map
+- Built the advanced analytics dashboard (driver and operator views), integrating LTA's DataMall API to display real-time parking lots’ availability data on an interactive city map of Singapore

 </details>